-IPL 2018 final week wrap: MS Dhoni retains the X-factor in Season 10, CSK’s fan base continues to grow
+IPL 2018 Final Highlights: MS Dhoni retains X-factor, CSK’s fan base continues to grow

 Who is quicker between the wickets ?

 There aren’t too many facets of his game that MS Dhoni takes vocal pride in.
 But he certainly does so with his speed across the 22 yards of the pitch.
 So much so that he often raves about being the fastest runner between the wickets in the Indian dressing-room despite his advancing years.
 And on Sunday night, around 45 minutes after they’d lifted the IPL 2018 trophy, Dhoni walked back to the centre of the Wankhede along with Dwayne Bravo for an impromptu test of speed.
-Considering Shane Watson had ensured that neither of them were required to bat, the two would have been rather fresh anyway.
-Dhoni and Bravo each held a bat in one their hands while media manager Russell Radhakrishnan stood behind the stumps timing runs on a stopwatch.
+Considering Shane Watson had ensured that neither of them was required to bat, the two would have been rather fresh anyway.
+Dhoni and Bravo each held a bat in one of their hands while media manager Russell Radhakrishnan stood behind the stumps timing runs on a stopwatch.
 The object of the competition was to complete a double-run to the non-striker’s end and back.
 And while they stayed neck and neck for most parts, it’s likely that the slow-motion cameras might have caught Bravo’s bat sliding into the crease a quarter of a frame earlier than Dhoni’s.
-But that decision’s up for referral.
+But that decision’s up for a referral.

 Chahar’s moon ball

 It was the highly impressive Deepak Chahar’s intended knuckle ball, one of the several tricks he has added this season.
-But in Qualifier 1, as he propelled the ball, it slipped out of his finger tips, looped in the air, three feet above the unsuspecting batsman, Shakib Al Hasan, who let out a fabled is-it-plane-or-a-bird guffaw.
+But in Qualifier 1, as he propelled the ball, it slipped out of his fingertips, looped in the air, three feet above the unsuspecting batsman, Shakib Al Hasan, who let out a fabled is-it-plane-or-a-bird guffaw.
 The Bangladesh all-rounder coiled for the pull, then pulled away from the stroke, and watched it bounce spongy where a leg-slip would’ve been.
 Had the Spidercam been around, like last year, it would’ve taken a knocking.

 Poor Shakib, though.
 It was his second time under a similar looping projectile.
 Two years ago, Guyana Amazon Warrior pacer Steven Jacobs was spotted bowling a similar delivery in the Caribbean Premier League.
 It was even wilder, probably four feet over the batsman.
 The commentators had a word for it, quite aptly, the ‘moon ball’.
 Shakib’s response was identical, drawing the trajectory of the ball in the air and vociferously protesting the umpire’s decision to call it a dead ball, gesturing it was a wide.
 In the commentator’s box, Simon Doull deemed it was a no ball.
 “I don’t think you can get away with that Sunny (Sunil Gavaskar), that’s no-ball.
-It’s not above the waist, but head,” he screamed.
+It’s not above the waist, but the head,” he screamed.

 Then even Jacobs can’t self-deprecatingly claim credit to the moon ball.
 It’s legitimate inventor (not the exact ball but the word) is an offie-turned-sports psychologist, Jeremy Snape.
 Though he never had the courage to bowl it in competitive cricket, he slipped in the moon ball unabashedly at the nets.
 “At 40mph, a bit like Russian roulette,” he explains.
 It was envisaged as a spinner’s knuckle ball, which looped in the air and almost fell dead on the bounce.
 Who knows, with a bit of polish, this could be the next novelty weapon in T20s.